Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

-“A fight is going on inside me,” he said to the boy.
+“A fight is going on inside me,” he told the boy.

-“It is a terrible fight and it is between two wolves.
+“It is a terrible fight, and it is between two wolves.
 One is evil–he is anger, envy, sorrow, regret, greed, arrogance, self-pity, guilt, resentment, inferiority, lies, false pride, superiority, and ego.”

 He continued, “The other is good – he is joy, peace, love, hope, serenity, humility, kindness, benevolence, empathy, generosity, truth, compassion, and faith.
 The same fight is going on inside you–and inside every other person, too.”

-The grandson thought about it for a minute and then asked his grandfather: “Which wolf will win?”
+The grandson thought about it briefly and then asked his grandfather: “Which wolf will win?”

 The old Cherokee simply replied, “The one you feed.”